elastic/kibana/packages/core/saved-objects/core-saved-objects-base-server-internal/README.md

 # @kbn/core-saved-objects-base-server-internal

-This package contains base sub-domains and utilities used by the internal implementation of Core's server-side savedObjects domain.
+This package contains the base parts of the server-side savedObjects internal implementation, used by all the other internal server-side savedObjects packages.